Supporting your move toward mental wellness

 Online sessions may provide additional convenience; however, some details should be considered to ensure you have the best virtual therapy experience.

 1) Prepare your space.
-Ensure that you are in a private space where you feel safe speaking openly.
+Ensure that you are in a quiet, private space where you feel safe speaking openly.
+Please, ensure that you are appropriately clothed.
 Optionally, gather tissues, water, a cozy blanket, or whatever you need to feel comfortable.

 2) Prepare your technology.
 Ensure that you have a stable internet connection and a power sources.
 Additionally, have your phone nearby to connect with your therapist if technological difficulties arise.